 3. Blundering in an important game

-What can be more stressful than playing an important game, which would decide an outcome of the whole tournament?
+What can be more stressful than playing an important game, which would decide the outcome of the whole tournament?
 What if some prize is involved?
-More responsibility means the decision making process becomes more difficult, leading to that fear of making a mistake.
+More responsibility means the decision-making process becomes more difficult, leading to the fear of making a mistake.

 What to do: in order to fight that problem you need to build self-confidence and believe in your own calculating ability.
 That only comes through practice.
 If you have solved enough tactics and are in a good chess ‘form’, you won’t blunder (most likely).

 Stop fearing ghosts and start winning more games!